Huntsville man accused of trying to kill Lowell police officer after crashing into his car

 The fleeing vehicle crashed into a police vehicle at the end of Bluff Drive, according to the affidavit.

-The affidavit claims Lowell police officer Juvenal Rubio was targeted in the crash, and he was taken to Mercy Hospital with multiple fractures and torn ligaments in one of his hands.
+The affidavit claims Lowell police officer Juvenal Rubio was targeted in the crash, and he was taken to Mercy Hospital Northwest Arkansas in Rogers with multiple fractures and torn ligaments in one of his hands.

 Lt.
 Kris Spangler, a certified crash reconstruction expert, believes Henington made a purposeful steering input to seemingly target a certain point on Rubio's occupied vehicle, the affidavit states.